cmachler/fluentd-kubernetes-coreos-secure/README.md

 ### Required to mount the ca_cert.pem file from the server to "/etc/fluent_cert/ca-cert.pem".
 I am making this file in Kubernetes a secret and then mounting it to the pod as "/etc/fluent_cert/ca-cert.pem" Make sure to base64 encode the pem file contents, then you can post to the Kubernetes API the pem file as a secret.
 See below for posting secret to Kubernetes API.

+### Corresponding td-agent.conf running on EFK server attached to the GitHub repository.

 ### How to POST secret ca-cert.pem file to Kubernetes:

 1. [base64 encode contents of pem file](https://linux.die.net/man/1/base64)